BOARD OF TRUSTEES

 Brett D. Amero

 Jay M. Dulberg

 The Wilton Land Conservation Trust is a private, non-profit organization dedicated to the preservation of open space in Wilton.
 Formed in 1964 by Wilton residents Morris Earle, Augustus W. Merlin, Lawrason Riggs III, and George W.D.
 Symonds, these founders anticipated the adverse impact of population increase and housing development on the natural resources and wildlife habitats in the Town.

-The trust is comprised of a volunteer Board of Trustees, all of whom are Wilton residents, and hundreds of members.
+The trust is comprised of a volunteer Board of Trustees, all of whom are Wilton residents, an Executive Director, and hundreds of members.
 We work in cooperation with the Town of Wilton governing boards and commissions to preserve the lands and share our mission with other land trusts in Connecticut.